Dandruff: Root Causes and Support Strategies

 You may also benefit from prebiotic-rich foods that feed these good bacteria from probiotics, such as Jerusalem artichokes, apples, jicama, garlic, onion, and leeks.
 However, prebiotics-rich foods can be triggering for certain people.
 They are not appropriate if you are on a low-FODMAP or carnivore diet.
 If you are on these diets or experiencing digestive issues, discomfort, or other symptoms, reduce or remove prebiotic foods.

 Beyond supporting your gut microbiome, you can support your gut health in a few other ways.
-If you are struggling with constipation or irregular bowel movements, I recommend Bowel Mover as a herbal support for elimination.
+If you are struggling with constipation or irregular bowel movements, I recommend Bowel Mover as an herbal support for elimination.
 To support your digestion, I recommend taking digestive enzymes, such as Proteo Enzymes, before meals.
 I also recommend that you try Gut Repair for digestive support and gut health.
-To support detoxification, you may want to try Activated Coconut Charcoal and BioActive Carbons to remove toxins from your gut.
+To support detoxification, you may want to try Activated Charcoal and HM-ET Binder to remove toxins from your gut.

 chronic pain, Chronic Pain: Root Causes and Natural Support Strategies